 Designed to protect investors from fraudulent practices within corporations, SOX encompasses a broad range of potential compliance issues.
 These include inadequate internal controls over financial reports, lack of proper documentation, insubstantial external audit inspections, failure to uphold data integrity, weak whistleblower protections, and more.

-The following list delves into these potential SOX compliance issues in more detail to drive home the importance of avoiding corporate mishaps and achieving a high level of transparency in financial reporting.
+Here is a list of potential SOX compliance issues in more detail, which drive home the importance of avoiding corporate mishaps and maintaining a high level of transparency in financial reporting.

 How Concentric AI can help your SOX Compliance

-Concentric AI is designed to enhance a company’s ability to comply with regulations like the Sarbanes-Oxley Act (SOX).
-By leveraging advanced AI, our solution provides valuable insights into data management, privacy, and security practices to ensure data integrity— an essential element of SOX compliance.
+Concentric AI is designed to improve a company’s ability to comply with regulations like the Sarbanes-Oxley Act (SOX).
+By leveraging advanced AI, Semantic Intelligence provides valuable insights into data management, privacy, and security practices to ensure data integrity— an essential element of SOX compliance.

 Assess risk

 One of the primary requirements of SOX is to maintain accurate and reliable business records.
-Concentric AI uses deep learning to categorize and assign risk profiles to business-critical data.
-You get a comprehensive view of all your sensitive unstructured data, which may include financial spreadsheets and internal audit reports.
+Semantic Intelligence uses deep learning to categorize and assign risk profiles to business-critical data.
+You get a comprehensive view of all your sensitive data, wherever it lives, which may include financial spreadsheets and internal audit reports.
 With a clear understanding of your data’s risk, you can identify data accuracy issues, avoid data manipulation, and maintain a high level of data integrity.

 Understand context

-Data context is equally important.
-Concentric AI understands the context of business-critical data and can recognize when the data is at risk or out of compliance.
-By identifying sensitive data, understanding its risk, and automating its protection, Concentric AI effectively secures data against unauthorized access or alteration, a key aspect of SOX regulations that require financial data to be protected.
+Data context is everything.
+Semantic Intelligence understands the context of business-critical data and can recognize when the data is at risk or out of compliance.
+By identifying sensitive data, understanding its risk, and automating its protection, our platform effectively secures data against unauthorized access or alteration, a key aspect of SOX regulations that require financial data to be protected.

 Improve financial controls

 SOX compliance also requires maintaining transparent and effective internal controls over financial reporting.
-Concentric AI enhances visibility into data handling and access procedures, identifying overexposed or overshared sensitive data, improper access controls, and abnormal data access or interactions.
-This enhanced visibility allows you to better understand and control your data for improved internal controls.
+Semantic Intelligence provides clear visibility into data handling and access procedures, identifying overexposed or overshared sensitive data, improper access controls, and abnormal data access or interactions.

 Maintain data trails

-With Concentric AI, your ability to maintain data access logs is improved, which can be a valuable resource during SOX audits.
+With Semantic Intelligence, your ability to maintain data access logs is improved, which can be a valuable resource during SOX audits.
 Our solution enables you to identify patterns or irregularities in data access that may indicate a security concern, helping you proactively manage potential risks.

 Ensure transparency

 Under SOX, companies are required to disclose any material changes in their financial condition or operations.
-By continuously monitoring and profiling data, Concentric AI can detect significant deviations or changes in data trends that may require disclosure — a great help for maintaining transparency.
+By continuously monitoring and profiling data, Semantic Intelligence can detect significant deviations or changes in data trends that may require disclosure — which can be a huge step towards maintaining transparency.

 Data accountability

-Finally, Concentric AI supports the SOX principle of accountability.
+Finally, Semantic Intelligence supports the SOX principle of accountability.
 By tracking all interactions with sensitive data and recording who has accessed what information and when, our solution helps enforce individual accountability for data handling and compliance.

 Concentric AI and SOX: the bottom line

-With our deep learning capabilities, Concentric AI helps you meet SOX compliance requirements by:
+With our deep learning AI capabilities, Semantic Intelligence helps you meet SOX compliance requirements by:

 Customers are successfully using our product in production for petabytes of data for: